How Many Presidents Have Been Reelected

 To build a strong campaign organization, presidents should start early and invest in the necessary resources.
 They should also assemble a diverse team of advisors who can provide insights on various aspects of the campaign, including fundraising, communications, and voter outreach.
 A president who is surrounded by competent and dedicated professionals is more likely to run a successful reelection campaign.

 Address Unfinished Business: A second term provides an opportunity to consolidate achievements, address unfinished business, and pursue new initiatives.
 Presidents should use their second term to build on their accomplishments and leave a lasting legacy.
-For example, President Roosevelt used his second term to implement the New Deal, a series of programs and reforms that helped the country recover from the Great Depression.
+As an example, President Roosevelt used his second term to implement the New Deal, a series of programs and reforms that helped the country recover from the Great Depression.

 FAQ